Awesome: Sailor Moon

 - Sailor Jupiter's new attack manages to outdo the rest of the Inner Senshi, mainly because she summons a giant dragon made out of lightning that was self aware enough to briefly stop in front of Cardian Utonberino and lord over it before devouring her whole!

-- Sailor Mars' weapon upgrade comes when Koan injures her grandfather.
-As you can tell, Rei is pissed, and pushes Sailor Moon out of the way of Koan's Dark Fire, saying that it's her turn.
+- Sailor Mars' second weapon upgrade comes when Koan injures her grandfather.
+As one can tell, Rei is pissed, and pushes Sailor Moon out of the way of Koan's Dark Fire, saying that it's her turn.
 But that's not the awesome moment.
 The awesome moment comes when both engage in a Beam-O-War, and Mars, focusing on her injured grandfather, uses Burning Mandala for the first time and utterly decimates Koan's attack.
 As a bonus, Koan's skirt is on fire when she teleports away!

 - Rei kneeling between Koan and her grandfather, tenderly declaring that he is the only grandfather she has while repeatedly getting kicked in the back hard to protect him.